columnar-tech/dbc/docs/guides/private_drivers.md

 - macOS:  `~/Library/Application Support/Columnar/dbc/credentials`
 - Linux: `~/.local/share/dbc/credentials`

 You may also use a custom location by setting the environment variable `XDG_DATA_HOME` to an absolute path of your choosing.
+If you do this, you must ensure you set the same value of `XDG_DATA_HOME` when loading drivers with the [driver manager](../concepts/driver_manager.md) for the drivers to find your license.

 ## Logging Out